Lemmondrop/Feature-Based-Gait-Pattern-Modeling/README.md

 * __DOI: https://doi.org/10.3390/electronics12204201__

+The article is titled __"Feature-Based Gait Pattern Modeling on a Treadmill"__

 ## Notice

 Note that the code in this git is __not fully written, Different users will have different file paths and image filenames, so you'll need to modify those before using it__.